basestack-co/basestack/packages/sdk-flags-react/README.md

 ### Flag Component

-The pre-built component `Flag` accepts a component child or children, this component inside the `<Flag>` wrapper only showed when the flag exists in your UpStamps Project.
+The pre-built component `Flag` accepts a component child or children, this component inside the `<Flag>` wrapper only showed when the flag exists in your Basestack Feature Flags Project.

 Notice: The behavior of the flag can be based on the project or the environments.